future-proof-iot/future-proof-iot.github.io/events.md

 # Latest News & Events

+## 19.09.2019: RIOT-fp Workshop Fall 2019
+The first RIOT-fp workshop takes place in Paris on Sept.
+19th 2019.
+Here is the [agenda](workshops/RIOT-fp-Workshop-2019-09-19-kickoff.md).

 ## 10.09.2019: Applicability of Refinement Type Theory for Embedded IoT Logic
-We have published a [paper investigating the applicability of refinement type theory to low-end IoT devices](https://ieeexplore.ieee.org/abstract/document/8715067).
+We have published a paper investigating the [applicability of refinement type theory to IoT devices](https://ieeexplore.ieee.org/abstract/document/8715067).
 In practice, we consider the simple yet challenging verification of a stepper motor controller.
 The paper overviews the constraints which challenge thorough verification using F*.
 This study encompasses not only software artefacts such as the OS running on the device, but also physical artefacts, including a discrete real-time abstraction of its hardware architecture.
-A version of the paper not behind a paywall is also available [here](https://www.irisa.fr/prive/talpin/papers/date19.pdf).
+A version of the paper not behind a paywall is also [available](https://www.irisa.fr/prive/talpin/papers/date19.pdf).

 ## 27.08.2019: IETF steps towards authenticated key exchange for OSCORE